 I like to take one swimsuit that is more of an athletic style (like this one from Athleta), for days when I’m planning to be really active — like on snorkel trips, or cenote swimming.
-This helps prevent unfortunate incidents like having your top ripped off by rogue waves as you return to the beach (awkward!).
-Athleta has lots of options for these!
+This helps prevent unfortunate incidents like having your top ripped off by rogue waves as you return to the beach (awkward)!

-For the second swimsuit, I usually take one that’s intended for laying out.
-That usually means cute, and with minimal straps.
-This is a cute one from Billabong.
+For the second swimsuit, I usually take one with minimal straps so I can lay in the sun without getting weird tan lines.

-For tops I always find it best to have a variety of styles.
-I like to take one standard t-shirt or tank top that will go with just about anything.
-Then I choose an athletic type top for active days.
+Then I choose an athletic type top, for active days.
 These dry quickly and usually wick sweat from your body.
 Some are even smell-resistant, which is a nice bonus!
-I love the looks of this versatile option by Athleta; I buy a LOT of clothes from them and I’m never disappointed.

 Next, I recommended taking a couple of cute, lightweight tops that will create the illusion that you’ve put a lot of effort into your appearance, regardless of whether you have or not!

-A sundress is basically a no-brainer for a trip to Mexico.
-The best pick is one that is casual enough for daytime but can be dressed up for night-time!
+A sundress is basically a no-brainer for a trip to Cancun.
+The best pick is one that is casual enough for daytime but can be dressed up for evenings out!
 The easiest way to achieve this is by choosing a black one, but there are plenty of colorful options that will work as well.
-Choose a comfy, flattering cut that pairs well with a dressy pair of sandals (or if you’re really bold, heels), and you’re all set!
+Choose a comfy, flattering cut that pairs well with a dressy pair of sandals and you’re all set!

 One Maxi Dress